scrthq/ferrell.io/resume.md

 description: >
   Nate lives in Allen, TX with his wife, kids and their 4 fur children.
   He is passionate about productivity, DevOps culture, and enabling his peers.
-  Outside of the office and IDE, he's typically building mechanical keyboards, taking photos with his wife, or figuring out who makes the best T-Rex impression between the boys.
+  Outside of the office and IDE, he's typically building mechanical keyboards, tinkering with synthesizers and drum machines, taking photos with his wife, or exploring virtual and real worlds with the kids.
 hide_description: true
 left_column:
   - volunteer